1jour1vin

 About the estate:

-This benchmark estate (45 hectares), formerly known as Ermitage du Pic Saint-Loup, lies at the foot of the Pic Saint-Loup foothills.
-It is cultivated organically and biodynamically by the Ravaille brothers.
+This renowned estate (45 hectares), formerly known as Ermitage du Pic Saint-Loup, lies at the foot of the Pic Saint-Loup.
+It is farmed using organic and biodynamic methods by the Ravaille brothers.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France